Tu Kahe Agar

 Tu Kahe Agar is an Indian television series that aired on Zee TV based on an astrological prediction that can greatly affect human life.
-The series premiered on 1 April 2002, and stars Rohit Bakshi and Shraddha Nigam in the main lead.
+The series premiered on 1 April 2002, and stars Rohit Bakshi Pankit Thakker and Shraddha Nigam in the main leads.
 It used to air every Monday to Thursday at 10:30pm.
 It ended on 15 August 2002.